 Customer Service & Engagement Speaker

-After leaving John Lewis, Andrew worked for a consultancy firm, where he led projects for Plymouth City Council – a project which subsequently won a national award and supported a number of NHS Foundation Trust to implement better patient experiences, as well as working for a number of private sector clients.
+After leaving John Lewis, Andrew McMillan worked for a consultancy firm, where he led projects for Plymouth City Council – a project which subsequently won a national award and supported a number of NHS Foundation Trust to implement better patient experiences, as well as working for a number of private sector clients.

-Having started his career as a trainee at the John Lewis Partnership, he worked his way up through the company, from various stores, to finally to the head office where he took control of the stores Intelligence Team, and then onto lead the customer experience for the department store division.
+Having started his career as a trainee at the John Lewis Partnership, Andrew McMillan worked his way up through the company, from various stores, to finally to the head office where he took control of the stores Intelligence Team, and then onto lead the customer experience for the department store division.

 During his time at John Lewis, the organisation frequently won awards for its customer services from respected publications such as Which?
 Verdict and Retail Week.

-Andrew also joined the Customer Experience Committee at Revo during his time at John Lewis; he chaired the committee from 2010 to 2017.
+Andrew McMillan also joined the Customer Experience Committee at Revo during his time at John Lewis; he chaired the committee from 2010 to 2017.
 Formerly the British Association of Shopping Centres, Andrew helped to run their annual awards programme and raised the profile of the importance of customer service and engagement in the retail property sector.

-No matter what size the business, Andrew helps companies to identify what makes them different and how they can provide the best customer experience for their clients.
+No matter what size the business, Andrew McMillan helps companies to identify what makes them different and how they can provide the best customer experience for their clients.
 Andrew will examine all roles within the company and can help shape company culture.
 Andrew has spoken at conferences worldwide, across all commercial business sectors as well as government, health and not for profit and each presentation is tailored to each client.
 His presentations cover –

 • Customer Experience – What do your customers really experience when they interact with front-line employees and how do they subsequently feel about your organisation?